py-pdf/pypdf/.github/ISSUE_TEMPLATE/bug-report.md

 ## Traceback

-This is the complete Traceback I see:
+This is the complete traceback I see:

 ```
-# TODO: Your Traceback goes here (if applicable)
+# TODO: Your traceback goes here (if applicable)
 ```